omega8cc/boa/docs/AEGIR2BOA.md

   Before the fix the platform was named after its `web/` directory (so any two collided) and `vendor/` never travelled, which no adopted site can survive.
   A Drupal 9 site now imports and serves on the target.
+- **Every stage-2 revert path is re-drilled on that same HTTPS+composer estate** (it had only ever been drilled on the D7/HTTP-only July estate): single-site revert with its stale-dump refusal, full two-box revert (`revert --all` + `resume` + target `--reset-sites`), and the retry-needs-fresh-export path taken all the way back — the reverted estate was re-exported, re-adopted over its already-registered panel nodes (a path the first adoption never exercises) and re-proxied to the serving state.
+  The db-import refusal is also verified as a refusal, not assumed:
+  `check --route db-import` dies naming the non-D7 platform on a mixed estate.

 Which leaves, honestly: